natecdr/tuttut/README.md

  ## Limitations
  The generated tabs are often quite different from how a human would play.

- Also, the tool can't handle complicated multi-channel MIDI files.
+ Also, the tool can't handle complicated multi-channel MIDI files, but it's not what it's made for.